 Would you be surprised to know prominent, well-defined cheekbones, a square jawline, hollowed cheeks, and balanced facial features also indicate health?
 In fact, a beautifully developed face pays enormous health dividends.

 To help your child avoid snoring/apnea, ADHD, or a real, not just perceived, ten point IQ drop, read on.
 Early wrinkles, early erectile dysfunction, diabetes, exhausted adrenals, crooked teeth, and other health problems may also be in the cards.
 Start early – facial development is ninety percent complete by age twelve.
+To read more visit the Facial Meltdown blog.

 Why Myofunctional Therapy?